 |3 blocks||Substance-related & Anxiety Disorders|

 In order to accommodate the ACGME intern year duty hours requirements from July 1 2011, we have split the PGY1 year into 13 blocks of 4 weeks each, rather than 12 month long blocks.
 Residents in the General program spend 3 blocks in family medicine, 1 full block in neurology, 2 separated blocks comprising 2 weeks each of Neurology and night float floor coverage at WPIC and 1 month in Medical Care of the Psychiatric Patient, (MCPP), though some choose to spend more time in these rotations during electives later in training.
 Family medicine is done through the UPMC St. Margaret’s family medicine program and includes 3 blocks of inpatient medicine.
-Residents spend 2 blocks in total with the UPMC neurology program and work on the neurology consult team.
+Residents spend 2 blocks in total with the UPMC neurology program and work on either the neurology consult or wards team.

 Residents rotate through the Psychiatric ER, (The DEC), for 3 blocks and continue to take overnight call in the ER throughout their 2nd year.
 The free standing Psychiatric Emergency Room, separate from the medical Emergency Department at UPMC, provides psychiatric evaluation, brief counseling and crisis intervention, routine pharmacologic management, and referrals for acute inpatient hospitalization, partial day programs, and outpatient clinics.
 During the evenings, the residents are the primary medical doctors in the emergency room, working with a directly supervising attending, "in house", with child attending supervision by phone as needed.